 More and more people are beginning to realise and take into account the importance of the work environment and how much it matters.
 Especially, now where employees are going to have to feel safer, comfortable and motivated.
 Although everyone has to find their own internal motivation, improving the workplace environment can boost morale and productivity.
-It is essential, and the responsibilities of the leaders to make sure that your employees are happy, comfortable and valued where they are able to be and do the their best.
+It is essential, and the responsibility of the leaders to make sure that your employees are happy, comfortable and valued where they are able to be and do their best.

 Research shows that this is far from it.
 In truth, it drains the employees’ productivity.
 The “Burn-out” Syndrome has become so common, that even the WHO( World Health Organization) is going to embark on research about it.
 Extreme stress is not a healthy motivation but can lead to detrimental health conditions and illnesses.
 Although we might initially feel a boost of energy thanks to it, it will eventually become a hindrance to the business’ development.

 After being in lockdown for so many months with post restrictions ahead there is no doubt going to be a lot of stress and anxiety amongst many.

 So, first of all what can you really do to help?

 Yes, we can “lower stress levels” through all the tools and techniques at hand, usually well-intentioned, but they are pretty much just empty words is changes in employees’ routines and workloads are not made.

 The truth is that as Leaders you may not be able to reduce the workload, even if you wish you could but what can be done is to ensure that work is distributed or delegated equally amongst employees and to make sure that you’re not understaffed so that your employees can manage effectively and efficiently.

 Leaders will need to strive in being organised as much as possible.
 But let’s be honest, work will still be stressful on many occasions so the question you need to ask yourself is: “what solid/concrete steps you can actually take towards workplace improvement?”